syntaxwhisper/music-library-guide/README.md

 ## Changing Your Mind Later

-One of ReplayGain's greatest advantages is flexibility.

-Nothing is permanent.

-If you decide that:

-* the target loudness is too low
-* the target loudness is too high
-* different clipping protection settings would work better
-* you prefer another ReplayGain strategy

-you can simply recalculate the tags.
+ReplayGain tags are never permanent.
+If you decide to change the loudness target, clipping settings, or any other parameter, simply rescan.

-For a single album, loading it into Picard and running ReplayGain again is usually sufficient.

-For an entire library, rsgain provides a faster solution.
+For a single album, loading it into Picard and running the ReplayGain calculation again is sufficient.
+For an entire library, rsgain is the faster solution: see the next section.

 ## Reprocessing an Entire Library with rsgain